-If you wish to create a mask that references a Column in a different Table to where the mask is defined then you will need to define a Join.
+If you need to create a mask that references a column in a different table to where the mask is defined then you will need to define a Join.

-To determine the corresponding 'WhatToDo' values for each row in Table1, we must join to Table2 on Column 'ID_A', and from Table2 we join to Table3 on Column 'ID_C'.
+To determine the corresponding 'WhatToDo' values for each row in PersonTable, a join to MidTable on column 'ID_A' is required, and then a join from MidTable to ActionTable on column 'ID_C'.

-Therefore when we create the 'Person First Name' mask is created, joins must be defined.
+Therefore when the 'Person First Name' mask is created, joins must be defined.
 This can be done in the mask's Join tab.

 Start by clicking on the "Create" button.

-Now define the join to Table2 on the ID_A Column and click Add.
+Now define the join to MidTable on the ID_A column and click Add.

-You must now click OK to add the join for Table2.
+* You must now click OK to add the join to MidTable.

-Note: If you continued to click Add in this panel then you would be defining additional conditions for the same Join to Table2.
+* If you continued to click Add in this panel then you would be defining additional conditions for the same Join to MidTable.
 Multiple conditions for a join are implicitly 'AND'ed together.

-After clicking OK, you shall see that the Join tab has been updated with the join to Table2.
+After clicking OK, you shall see that the Join tab has been updated with the join to MidTable.

-After clicking OK, we see that we have defined all the joins that are needed to correlate values in Table1 with tables Table2 and Table3.
+After clicking OK, we can see that all joins that correlate values in PersonTable, MidTable and ActionTable are now defined.

-i.e. So that only the FirstName values on Table1 rows 1, 2, 8 and 9 are masked, as indicated in the table data relationship diagram above.
+i.e. So that only the PersonTable.given values on rows 1, 2, 8 and 9 are masked, as indicated in the table data relationship diagram above.

-After performing a Preview Run we can confirm that indeed only those FirstName values on rows 1, 2, 8 and 9 are selected for masking.
+After performing a Preview Run we can confirm that indeed only those PersonTable.given values on rows 1, 2, 8 and 9 have been selected using the join.

 If a Join is required (as for the column reference in the Where condition in the example above) and you do not define one then you will encounter a runtime error similar to:

-SQL Server: The multi-part identifier "Table3.WhatToDo" could not be bound.
+SQL Server: The multi-part identifier "ActionTable.WhatToDo" could not be bound.